donpham72/NameSorter/README.md

 1. Mikayla Lopez
 1. Frankie Conner Ritter

-The result the sorted names will be;
+The result the sorted names will be
 1. Marin Alvarez
 1. Adonis Julius Archer
 1. Beau Tristan Bentley